 dial-up

 The most basic type of Internet account. users access the Internet by connecting with a computer and a modem to an ISP (Internet Service Provider).
 This type of account usually has a Unix or other command line interface and is relatively easy to set up.
 Fortunately, most ISPs have a helpful tech support group who will walk you through the initial set-up process on the telephone.
 (Some young netizens question why it is called a "dial" up.
-Apparently, they've never heard of a rotary phone.)
-Once you get a computer with a modem, dial-up is your first step to getting online.
+Apparently, they've never heard of a rotary phone!)
+Once you get a computer with a modem, dial-up used to be your first step to getting online, now it's usually through your cable.

 NetLingo Classification: Technical Terms